A Lost Year For OPKO Health

 - Varubi IV PDUFA date, October 25.

-- Factor VIIa-CTP phase 2a trial results (timing not specified, but possibly in the next 6 months).
+- Factor VIIa-CTP phase 2a trial results (timing not specified, but possibly in the next six months).

-These catalysts are at the same time the main risks in the near-term – continued poor performance of the diagnostics business, 4Kscore not growing, FDA requesting a new adult trial for hGH-CTP, FDA issuing another CRL for Varubi IV and Factor VIIa-CTP reporting poor phase 2 results.
+These catalysts are at the same time the main risks in the near term – continued poor performance of the diagnostics business, 4Kscore not growing, FDA requesting a new adult trial for hGH-CTP, FDA issuing another CRL for Varubi IV and Factor VIIa-CTP reporting poor phase 2 results.

 Conclusion

 OPKO may not be out of the woods yet, but I think the situation should start to improve in the following quarters.
-The diagnostics business should turn around and Rayaldee’s growth should accelerate as the sales force and coverage expand.
+The diagnostics business should turn around, and Rayaldee’s growth should accelerate as the sales force and coverage expand.
 OPKO also plans to start several phase 2 trials in the following months and data readouts over the next 2-3 years should help increase shareholder value along with the progress of the commercial portfolio.
 We also shouldn’t neglect potential M&A as OPKO has been very acquisitive in the past.
 The company is in good financial shape with $130 million in cash and equivalents at the end of Q2 and is almost cash-flow breakeven.

 Author's note: Growth Stock Forum subscribers had an early look at an expanded version of this article on September 7, and have access to regular exclusive updates on every stock I am covering.